 The dissertation research process culminates with an oral defence.
 The doctoral committee will recommend to the candidate when the thesis is ready to defend.
 An examiner from outside the university will be selected by the doctoral committee for the final defence of the dissertation, subject to the approval of the Department Head and the Dean of Graduate Studies and Research.
 The external examiner must be a nationally or internationally recognized expert in the area of the candidate's research.
 The external examiner does not participate in the direction of the research project, but appraises the dissertation and participates in the final oral examination.

+University of Windsor - Spring 2011 - Graduate Calendar - Sociology with Specialization in Social Justice (PhD)

-SOCIOLOGY AND ANTHROPOLOGY: COURSES SOCIOLOGY AND ANTHROPOLOGY: PROGRAMS SOCIOLOGY AND ANTHROPOLOGY: INSTRUCTORS GRADUATE STUDIES FACULTY REGULATIONS
+SOCIOLOGY AND ANTHROPOLOGY: COURSES

+SOCIOLOGY AND ANTHROPOLOGY: PROGRAMS

+SOCIOLOGY AND ANTHROPOLOGY: INSTRUCTORS

+THE MASTER OF FINE ARTS DEGREE